Suggestion: Watch the 20 minutes video tutorial before reading this article

 What kind of Clothing & Home Textiles Can I Import from Vietnam?

-Vietnam, a country of 92 million, is home to textiles manufacturers in almost any niche.
+Vietnam, a country of 92 million, is home to textile manufacturers in almost any niche.
 The ecosystem runs deep, and also covers more advanced fabrics and components.

 A few examples follow below: